-Avena Nordic Grain is also developing its operations in the vegetable oils market Avena Nordic Grain is continuing to develop its operations in the vegetable oils market, too.
+Avena Nordic Grain is continuing to develop its operations in the vegetable oils market, too.
 The next logical step is to develop oil packaging operations, which will provide opportunities in product development and enable the company to better meet customers' needs.

 Neito special rapeseed oils are Avena's consumer brand and are in a good position to expand their market share.